dv-lebedev/pair-trading-view/README.md

 **Pair Trading View** - application for the visual analysis of synthetic financial instruments based on econometrics models.
 App uses market data in csv file format.

+**How To Use:**

-1. Download market data in csv format.
+- Download market data in csv format.

-2. Put the downloaded files to the /MarketData directory.
+- Put the downloaded files to the /MarketData directory.

-3. Run PairTradingView.
+- Run PairTradingView.

-4. Set the price and volume indices and press start.
+- Set the price and volume indices and press start.

-**Third-party:**
+**Third-party**

 - ZedGraph